p-chan5/EasyPulse/README.md

 ## TIPS ✨

+### BASS TREATMENT 🩺

+It's hard to find a perfect setup for every user, although it is possible to make some adjustments to customize its behavior:

+1. Load `hifi` or `edm` > Open the 1st Equalizer band 1 options > Change the `Frequency` and/or reduce the `Gain` and/or change the `Mode` to BWC (BT)/(MT) as appropriate.

+2. Select Bass Enhancer > Set the `Amount` to -6, -3 or 0 dB and/or the `Floor` to 29, 58 or 116 Hz

+3. Select 1st/2nd Multiband Compressor and edit Band 1 options (Bypass/Compression mode/Attack Threshold/Ratio) and/or Band 2 Frequency (Start).

 ### DOWNWARD / UPWARD COMPRESSION 📈

 To achieve different styles, you can set the `Release Time` to 0.00, 100.00, 200.00, 300.00, 400.00 or 500.00 ms, the `Ratio` to 1.20:1, 1.50:1, 2.00:1, 3.00:1 or 6.00:1 and the `Reactivity` to 10.00, 25.00, 50.00, 125.00 or 250.00 ms

 ### DYNAMICS LOSS 🦴️

-It should not be noticeable unless the Limiter signal is oversaturated, but if that is the case, select the `Smooth` parameter and set a value between 0 dB and -48 dB
+It should not be noticeable unless the Limiter signal is oversaturated, but if that is the case, select the `Smooth` parameter and set a value between 0 dB and -48 dB and/or reduce the `Knee` or the `Input` level.

-### MIN / MAX LATENCY 🧠️
+### MIN VS MAX LATENCY 🥊️

-There are two versions: one with minimal latency and one with high latency.
 Choose the one that best suits your needs.
-From a practical standpoint, the `min` version is stable and works in all possible scenarios, the `max` version requires more processing and is experimental, but it may sound more professional.
+From a practical standpoint, the `min` version is stable and works in all possible scenarios, while the `max` version requires more processing and is experimental, but may sound more professional.

 ### NATIVE PLUGIN WINDOW 🔬️

-You can show or hide the native Linux Studio Plugins and Calf Studio Gear interface to see the applied settings in more detail.
+You can show or hide the native plugins interface to see the applied settings in more detail.
 Go to `Preferences` > `Experimental Features` and enable `Native window of effects`

 ### ON OR OFF 🤔